rkuppi/Jamboree-Education-ML/README.md

   - Multi Collinear (VIF)
   - Normality of residuals
   - Heteroskedastifity

-- Model was packaged into a pickle object
+- Model was packaged into a pickle object which will be used for the deployments

 # Deployment
 - Jamboree_app.py is used to take the realtime input from the user and predict the chance of getting an admit